-We present extensive experimental results in which we tune HeiStream, explore its parameters, compare it against the previous state-of-the-art, and demonstrate that it can compute high-quality partitions for huge graphs on a fairly small machine.
-Compared to the previous state of-the-art of streaming graph partitioning, HeiStream computes significantly better solutions than known streaming algorithms while at the same time being faster in many cases.
-A characteristic of HeiStream is that its running time does not depend on the number of blocks, while the previous state-of-the-art streaming partitioning algorithms have running time proportional to this number of blocks.
-In particular, Fennel becomes significantly slower than HeiStream as the number of blocks increases.
+We proposed \AlgName{HeiStream}, a buffered streaming graph partitioning algorithm.
+We combined the buffered streaming model with multilevel graph partitioning techniques and extended \AlgName{Fennel} to a multilevel algorithm.
+Compared to the previous state of-the-art of streaming graph partitioning, \AlgName{HeiStream} computes significantly better solutions than known streaming algorithms while at the same time being faster in many cases.
+Note that improved edge cuts directly improve the communication cost in applications such as online queries on distributed graph databases~\cite{pacaci2019experimental}.
+Hence, our results directly yield improvements in applications.
+An important property of \AlgName{HeiStream} is that its running time does not depend on the number of blocks, while the previous state-of-the-art streaming partitioning algorithms have running time almost proportional to this number of blocks.